 Arthroscopic surgery provides visual information about the inside of a joint without requiring a large incision.
-The skilled orthopedic surgeons at Garden State Pain Control perform arthroscopic procedures at their locations in Edison, Clifton, Hazlet, and Jersey City, New Jersey.
+The skilled orthopedic surgeons at Garden State Pain Control perform arthroscopic procedures at their locations in Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey.
 To learn more about arthroscopic surgery, call or book an appointment online today.

 Arthroscopic surgery is a minimally invasive technique that the team at Garden State Pain Control uses to diagnose and treat problems inside your joint.
 Arthroscopy is a Greek word that literally translates as, “to look within the joint.”

 This procedure uses a thin, flexible instrument called an arthroscope.
 The end of the arthroscope has a light and camera lens on it, which projects images of the inside of your joint onto a screen.

 Arthroscopy allows your surgeon to visually examine the structures of your joint without damaging healthy tissues with a large incision.
 They can accurately diagnose your condition and repair damage through tiny incisions the size of a buttonhole.